EuroLinux/raspberry-pi-build/README.md

 ## Raspberry Pi 3

-The images are made for the **Raspberry Pi 4 model B**, they can work with the Raspberry Pi 3 and 3+, but Raspberry 3 hardware is below minimal requirements for the Enterprise Linux 9.
-We tested the console image and it worked, but gnome image was not stable (only 1GiB of RAM is not enough) on the Raspbery PI 3+.
+The images are made for the **Raspberry Pi 4 model B**, they can work with the Raspberry Pi 3 and 3+, but Raspberry 3 hardware is below minimum requirements for the Enterprise Linux 9.
+We tested the console image and it worked, but the Gnome image was not stable (only 1GiB of RAM is not enough) on the Raspberry Pi 3+.

 ## How to build
-To build EuroLinux 9 RPI image use build script:
+To build EuroLinux 9 RPI image use the build script:

 Minimal image (console):